StatCan/aaw/docs/en/4-Collaboration/Geospatial-Analytical-Environment.md

 display(item1_buffer)
 ```

-Some users prefer to work with Open-Source packages.
+Some users prefer to work with open source packages.
 Translating from ArcGIS to Spatial Dataframes is simple.
 ```python
 # create a Spatially Enabled DataFrame object
 sdf = pd.DataFrame.spatial.from_layer(feature_layer)